A Planner-Trader Decomposition for Multi-Market Hydro Scheduling: Case Study: Gasteiner Tal Cascade

-In our second experiment, we compare our collective bidding problem with a variant of the problem that precludes participation on the reserve markets.
+In our final experiment, we compare our bidding problem with a variant of the problem that precludes participation on the reserve markets.
 We also compare our model against a deterministic bidding formulation that replaces all stochastic parameters with their expected values.
 In particular, this formulation replaces the stochastic reserve market activations with deterministic fractional activations, which implies that the hydropower producer may not be able to honor her reserve market commitments out-of-sample.
 In such cases, we revert to a spot-only trading strategy for the affected days.
 We observe empirically that the cumulative out-of-sample revenues of the deterministic formulation are maximized when the total reserve market participation is restricted to not exceed the spot market participation in any given hour.
 This ad hoc restriction avoids overly aggressive reserve market participation that underperforms out-of-sample due to frequent switches to the aforementioned spot-only strategy.
-Note that by retrospectively switching to a spot-only strategy based on the observed out-of-sample reserve activations, the deterministic strategy has an unfair advantage and is not implementable in reality.

-Figure~\ref{fig:revenues_comparison} visualizes the cumulative out-of-sample revenues generated by our stochastic formulations with and without reserve market participation as well as the deterministic model.
-The figure highlights the benefits of a stochastic strategy that participates in both the spot and the reserve markets: Our strategy outperforms the spot-only stochastic model by about 113\% and the deterministic model by about 61\%, respectively (in terms of median revenues).
+Note that by retrospectively switching to a spot-only strategy based on the observed out-of-sample reserve activations, the deterministic strategy has an advantage and is not implementable in reality.
+Figure~\ref{fig:comparison_to_competitors} visualizes the cumulative out-of-sample revenues generated by the three models.
+The figure highlights the benefits of a stochastic strategy that participates in both the spot and the reserve markets: our strategy outperforms both the spot-only stochastic model and the deterministic model \mbox{by about 25\% in terms of cumulative revenues.}